devonbacon/blog/index.md

 # Welcome!

-This is a set of quick-and-dirty posts I'm writing as and when inspiration strikes — don't expect perfection, but do hope for some interesting concepts and discussion.
+Please don't expect perfection, but do hope for some interesting concepts and discussion.
+Primarily writing based on my experience working in complex React SPAs (think google sheets).

 ## Misc.